dappierto/ramp-dummy-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser.

+## Connecting Your Ramp Account

+Simply:

+1. Click "Connect Ramp Account"
+2. Log in to your existing Ramp account when prompted
+3. Authorize the connection

+That's it!
+Just use your regular Ramp login credentials.

 ## Features

 - Easy Ramp account connection
-  - Users just log in with their existing Ramp credentials
+  - Just use your existing Ramp login
-  - No developer account or API setup needed for users
+  - No additional credentials needed
 - Project and client management
 - Approval rules configuration
 - Dynamic approval workflows